jmzambon/libreoffice-code-highlighter/README.md

   - **Impress** and **Draw**: in a text box
 - Select the objetc or the text containing the code snippet.
 - *Tools -> Highlight Code*
-  - in the dialog: select the language and style
+  - in the dialog: select the language, the style and side parameters if needed
 - Alternatively *Tools -> Highlight Code (previous settings)*
   - does not open a dialog, but applies previous settings (persistent also between restarts of LO)

 #### Tips
 - Multiselection is supported: you can select several code snippets at the same time, even from different languages (choose "automatic" in this last case).
 - Not all language aliases that are valide names for Code Highlighter 2 appear in the option dialog: if you don't find a language, try anyway to type its name in the combobox (try for example with "R" or with "Pascal").
+- Click the "More..." button to access line numbers options.

 #### Screenshots
 *Menu items (Writer)*